Tannersville Cranberry Bog

-One of The Nature Conservancy’s first purchases, the bog is used by teachers, scientists, photographers and nature lovers.
+One of The Nature Conservancy’s first purchases in Pennsylvania, the bog is used by teachers, scientists, photographers and nature lovers.
 But the bog is more than a wetland and more than a school classroom.
 It is part of the local culture, a part of the community.

 The appeal of this mass of peat, murky water and spiky spruce, extends beyond the Poconos.
 The bog was designated a National Natural Landmark in the 1960s, earned ink in a National Geographic publication, and was studied by Ecuadorian park officials in the 1990s.

 The Tannersville Cranberry Bog was once a huge glacial lake.
 Since the ice receded 10,000-15,000 years ago, approximately 40 feet of peat has accumulated on the floor of what was once the lake.
 Today, the bog stands out in contrast to the surrounding forests.
 It is a world of sphagnum peat moss hosting beautiful plants like calla lilies, orchids, gold thread and the carnivorous sundew and pitcher plants, with smatterings of shrubs like Labrador tea, leatherleaf, sheep laurel, bog rosemary and swamp azalea.
 The bog also provides habitat for many mammals including bears, otters, bobcats, beavers, porcupines, minks and snowshoe hares.

 Jerry Keltz grew up near the bog, yet never paid attention to it.

 “We weren’t allowed in there as kids,” he said, laughing.
 “My mom told me that there was quicksand.
 We fished Cranberry Creek at night for eels and catfish, but not in the bog proper.”